 - Throat pain

 Sadly, as patients experience these side effects and reactions, their discomfort will likely be addressed with more drugs (painkillers, anti-inflammatories, etc.) or even surgery.

 It’s a Natural Process: Hormones Dwindle with Age

 Menopause is a natural process.
 Like osteoporosis, it is not a disease that needs to be treated or prevented.
-As I said earlier, the best thing you can do is support your body through the process with a healthy diet and lifestyle, as described in the Save Our Bones Program.
+As I said earlier, the best thing you can do is support your body through the process with a healthy diet and lifestyle, as described in the Osteoporosis Reversal Program.

-You’ll Never See a Black Box Warning on the Save Our Bones Program!
+You’ll Never See a Black Box Warning on the Osteoporosis Reversal Program!

-That’s because the Save Our Bones Program is a 100% safe, scientifically-backed osteoporosis treatment that is simple and easy to understand.
+That’s because the Osteoporosis Reversal Program is a 100% safe, scientifically-backed osteoporosis treatment that is simple and easy to understand.
 The comprehensive lifestyle and nutritional guidelines show you how the food you eat influences bone-degrading systemic acidity, and how to easily correct the pH imbalance, among other things.

 A Recipe Sampler included in the Program and extensive food lists make it easy to prepare and enjoy delicious, pH-balanced meals and snacks that promote a more alkaline body environment while providing bone-building nutrients.
 In addition, the Program covers the importance of exercise in building bone density, and much more.